 And, if you do like animals, that’s even better, because they have a huge range of species of mammals, birds and reptiles available to see.

-You can see different species of lions, tigers, monkeys, snakes, birds, and even camels, llamas, red pandas or polar owls, all in huge perimeters, naturally and beautifully designed as close to natural habitats as possible.
+You can see different species of lions, tigers, monkeys, snakes, birds, and even camels, llamas, red pandas or polar owls, all in huge perimeters, naturally and beautifully designed as close to natural habitats as possible so the animals are not stressed.

-If you visited the Zoo, the Park Noua is your next destination, because it’s situated not far from the zoological garden and is another amazing destination.
+If you visited the Zoo, the Park Noua is your next destination, because it’s situated close to the zoological garden and is another amazing destination in Brasov.

 You will find a lot of green space here, pavilions, a mini-island with a bridge hidden between reeds in the middle of the lake and a zip-line just above the Lake Noua.